The Sandy Hook shooting raises issues that are often forgotten by both the pro-gun and the anti-gun side.

 Another factor preventing a deranged person from committing an ostentatious public crime, be it the burning of a temple like Erostratus did in 356 B.C. or a school mass murder, might be found in the vague notion of culture.
 I take culture in its learned meaning, not in the all-encompassing, black-box sense that sociologists have given to it.
 When one has culture, that is, knows bridges between oneself and the adventure of mankind, one attributes to one’s own life too much value to end it with an infamous suicide.
-If this hypothesis is true, it would go some way towards explaining why the most culture-heavy countries of Europe (France, Italy, Spain, Greece…) seem to better avoid senseless mass murders against innocent victims.
+If this hypothesis is true, it would go some way toward explaining why the most culture-heavy countries of Europe (France, Italy, Spain, Greece…) seem to better avoid senseless mass murders against innocent victims.

 Whatever the missing constraints that now prevent young men (for these are the perpetrators) from committing such crimes, there is obviously something very wrong with our societies.
 And this has little to do with the availability of guns.